MBtech/bbo-arena/algorithms/README.md

 - As far as I know Skopt uses random sampling.
 Sobol sampling has been discussed in the github issues but it hasn't been included yet.

 - Skopt seems to offer integer and categorical variables but it seems like the acquisition function still picks same configurations again and again.
 That's why I have shifted to the ask and tell interface.

+- With current implementation using Skopt, I am using `sampling` as acquisition optimizer because the search space is small and essentially the whole search space is evaluated by the acquisition function.
+In order to not evaluate the values that have already been explored by the optimizer, I have made small change to the SkOpt library as well.
+Those changes need to be committed into a fork of SkOpt.